yuvalmGS/gigaspaces-wiki-jekyll/sbp/priority-based-queue.markdown

 h1.
 Overview

-To implement a Priority based Queue you should use the {{Take}} operation with {{SQLQuery}} having the priority field used as part of the query.
-This field should use the {{EXTENDED}} index type.
+To implement a Priority based Queue you should use the `Take` operation with `SQLQuery` having the priority field used as part of the query.
+This field should use the `EXTENDED` index type.

-You can query for all objects which got their priority bigger than X ({{priority > X}}) or query for objects based on a range ({{Y > priority > X}}).
+You can query for all objects which got their priority bigger than X (`priority > X`) or query for objects based on a range (`Y > priority > X`).
 In both cases the objects will be taken from the space in an orderly manner based on their field values.

 See below example code: